Punitive Damages After a Long Island Car Accident

 Defining Punitive Damages

-How Economic and Non-Economic Damages are Involved in Awarding Punitive Damages
+How Economic and Non-Economic Damages Affect Punitive Damages

 If it is a big corporation, it may be a larger punitive damage award, if it is a person who makes a modest income every year then the punitive damage award is going to be much less; it is not based on anything to do with the victim or the plaintiff.
 Keeping in mind, of course, that punitive damages in New York are rare, especially punitive damages after a Long Island car accident, so these are not issues that come up much in the jurisdiction.